-Essex Year-to-Date position: 3% (2010/11 Financial Year)Population Measure - A lower figure represents good performance
+Essex Year-to-Date position: 3% (2010/11) Population Measure - A lower figure represents good performance Non principal classified road network where structural maintenance should be considered

-Essex Year-to-Date position: 7% (2010/11 Financial Year) Population Measure - A lower figure represents good performance
+Essex Year-to-Date position: 7% (2010/11) Population Measure - A lower figure represents good performance Outcome 3: Creating an environment in which economic opportunity is made available to all Success Measure: Reducing the number of young people who are not in education, employment or training

-Outcome 3: Creating an environment in which economic opportunity is made available to all Success Measure: Reducing the number of young people who are not in education, employment or training 2.3.1 Percentage of 16-19 year olds who are not in education, employment or training Target: 6% NEET for 2012/13 We expect to see a continued reduction in the number of NEET young people as a result our actions which include continued focus by the Employability and Skills Unit to engage with the NEET cohort in order to meet/exceed a set target of 1000 NEET cases into EET and robust tracking of both EET & NEET cohorts.
-In addition, the introduction in April 2012 of the National All Age Guidance Service, and consequent responsibility on schools from Sept 2012 for the delivery of impartial Information Advice and Guidance (IAG), supported by the implementation of the new Essex identification NEET toolkit are intended to have an impact on this area.
+2.3.1 Percentage of 16-19 year olds who are not in education, employment or training Target: 2012/13 - a reduction to 6% of 16-19 year olds being NEET We expect to see a continued reduction in the number of NEET (Not in Education, Employment or Training) young people as a result our actions.
+This includes continued focus by the Employability and Skills Unit to engage with the NEET cohort in order to meet/exceed a set target of supporting 1000 NEET individuals into Education, Employment or Training (EET) alongside robust tracking of both EET & NEET cohorts.
+In addition, the introduction in April 2012 of the National All Age Guidance Service, and consequent responsibility on schools from Sept 2012 for the delivery of impartial Information Advice and Guidance (IAG), supported by the implementation of the new Essex identification NEET toolkit, are intended to have an impact on this area.
+16-19 year olds who are not in education, employment or training

-Essex Year to Date Position: 6.4 (Final - Nov 2011 to Jan 2012 Avg)Population Measure - A low figure represents good performance

-2.3.2 Take up of formal childcare by low income working families Aim:
+Essex Latest Position: 6.4% (2011/12 - based on Nov 2011 to Jan 2012 Ave) Population Measure - A low figure represents good performance Success Measure: Increasing availability of childcare to make it easier for parents to choose to go back to work 2.3.2 Take up of formal childcare by low income working families

 To ensure that those families eligible to receive the childcare element of working tax credit, access their entitlement to support their employment and children's development Provision for childcare is a key contribution to successful entry in the labour market and sustained employment.
 This measure is a ratio of the proportion of low income Tax Credit recipients in work (more than 16 hrs per week) who are benefiting from the childcare element (spending their money on registered childcare).
 There was a steady increase in the take-up of this childcare credit by eligible families in Essex between 2005 and 2009, in line with national trends, as a result of a concerted drive to encourage more mothers into employment as the most effective means of increasing family income and reducing levels of poverty.
 Essex County Council works pro-actively with partners to make financial support offered through the childcare element of the WTC widely communicated to families.
 However the tax year 2009-10 shows a significant drop-off in take-up among eligible Essex working families, possibly as a result of a downturn in the economy.
 From April 2011 the amount of childcare costs that can be claimed back by families has been reduced, and the eligibility criteria changed.
 It may be appropriate to rebaseline this from April 2011.
+Low income Tax Credit recipients in work who are benefiting from the childcare element of Working Tax Credit